techx/event-checkin/Readme.md

 - Linux: `LabelWriter-450` or `LabelWriter-450-Turbo`
 - Windows: `DYMO LabelWriter 450` or `DYMO LabelWriter 450 Turbo`

 These names have to be correct for the printing to work.
-They can be found in `runserver.py`.
-Next, copy the `.env.config` file over to `.env` and edit the appropriate values.
+Next, copy the `sample-config.json` file over to `config.json` and edit the appropriate values.
 This file will be loaded with the environment variables on startup. `LABEL_WIDTH` and `LABEL_HEIGHT` are two essentially magic numbers that correspond to the dimensions of the image this program sends to the label printers to print.
 Fiddle around with it, testing different aspect ratios and values until the resulting prints turn out nicely.

 Finally run `python runserver.py` to run the checkin software.
-Every time someone is checked in, it will save the current timestamp and the person's email to `checked-in-emails.log`.
+Every time someone is checked in, it will save the current timestamp and the person's email to `log.csv`.

 To exit the checkin software, press Control-C twice rapidly (or just hold it).